 Scope and content

+The fonds also includes over one thousand handwritten sermons preached between 1865 and 1889.
 Professor Gordon Harland, a retired professor of Religion here at the University of Manitoba, transcribed several of King's most often-delivered sermons.

 Immediate source of acquisition